ricardo-rendoncepeda/SuitUp/0-For-Instructor/2-DemoInstructions.md

 ## 9) See Your Custom Control!

 Open up **Main.storyboard** and switch to the *Attributes Inspector* tab of *SuitView*.
 Check out your brand new custom control for *Color* and try changing its value.
 Your path should now fill itself with a new color, just like you programmed it to do so!

+NOTE: Remember the type inference issue I mentioned?
+Well, explicit type declaration is necessary when working with `@IBInspectable` :]

 ## 10) Draw any Suit